This turtle bark is delicious, simple, and the perfect Christmas gift. PLUS a cute free printable to accompany this bark!

 Place the chocolate chips in a heat proof bowl or another small pan and place the bowl with the chocolate on top of the barely simmering water in the other pan.

-- Quickly rinse and completely dry the chocolate bowl and add in the caramels, whole milk or heavy cream, and vanilla.
+Quickly rinse and completely dry the chocolate bowl and add in the caramels and milk or cream.
 Place in the simmering water and stir frequently until melted.
-Once melted, pour and spread evenly over the chocolate and pecan mixture.
+Once melted, stir in the vanilla, and then pour and spread evenly over the chocolate and pecan mixture.

 Want a free printable for this bark?!
 Simply click: Turtle Bark Printable to download the document that has the following image in a size perfect to staple to a standard sized zip-lock bag.
 Print it off on some cardstock and fold it over a bag filled with this delicious bark. 🙂